Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) nominate themselves; or

-   2. with their consent, be nominated by another Member.
+   b) with their consent, be nominated by another Member.

 4. A Member may be nominated for more than one position.